feanor07/aws-describe-instances/README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html
 )).

-# Motivation
-Sometime ago I ran into an issue while using [hazelcast-aws](https://github.com/hazelcast/hazelcast-aws).
-I tried to make use of `security-group-name` filter as indicated in the documentation, but the caching failed to work as expected within a cluster of EC2 instances within the same security group.
-Specifically, cache update on a particular instance was not visible to other instances; hence all but one of the instances was returning stale data.

-The root cause of the issue is due to the fact that `security-group-name` filter can only be used in a EC2-Classic instance as indicated at [API documentation on AWS](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html)
-(Please search for `group-name` on the provided link).

-There is already an open [ticket](https://github.com/hazelcast/hazelcast-aws/issues/94) targeting this issue on [hazelcast-aws](https://github.com/hazelcast/hazelcast-aws); yet the documentation is still lacking a warning not to use `security-group-name` in non EC2-Classic instances.

-This application is only provided to demonstrate the issue mentioned.

 # Getting Started
 Before running the application, do not forget to update the `application.properties` with corresponding from your AWS account.
 If you do not have any EC2 instances available in the region you specified, ensure you have at least one before running this app.